Lavender

 • Lavandula angustifolia (true lavender): very gentle, ideal for stress and restful sleep.

-• Lavandula x intermedia (lavandin): cross between true lavender and spike lavender, very rich in linalyl acetate and often used in lavandin essential oil.
+• Lavandula x intermedia (lavandin): a cross between true lavender and spike lavender, very rich in linalyl acetate and often used in lavandin essential oil.

 Another species, Lavandula stoechas (butterfly lavender), also has therapeutic properties but requires more precautions.